miguki/AppTaskReload/README.md

 ## Extension configuration

 1. Drop extension onto your Qlik Sense sheet
 2. Configure the extension to reload current app or to start task selected from task list.
-If you select this option you can configure the behaviour of extension either to just start the task or additionally to wait for current app to be reloaded
+If you select this option you can configure behaviour of the extension either to just start the task or additionally to wait for current app to be reloaded
+3. If the extension is set to reload current app it is possible to select partial reload option
+4. Under appearance section you can set custom button label

 ![Screenshot](animated.gif)